silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

 * ```./manage.py cms runserver --settings bok_choy 0.0.0.0:8031```

 <a name="theme"></a>
+### Visually debug your tests
+You can setup your development environment such that you can visually interact with browsers and other GUIs in the vagrant machine from the host machine.
+To do this, you will need to install [XQuartz](http://xquartz.macosforge.org/landing/).
+For further information, see [Test Engineering FAQ](https://github.com/edx/edx-platform/wiki/Test-engineering-FAQ).

 ### Configuring Themes in Devstack

 There are currently two ways to theme the platform: